HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 - Compile and Install Cssandra (GUI)

 Now you could use Pandora just fine.
 But we offer you a GUI to make the interpretation of your models in a easier way.
+To do so go to Pandora's main directory

 1. The first you need to do is install scons.
 We'll use it to compile the models: